How to Clean Up Bad Credit

 After cleaning up any errors or other disputable items through credit repair, it’s time to get down to the real work by addressing each remaining negative account individually.
 In many cases, this will likely involve dealing with an outstanding debt or high balances and utilization.

 One way to help get a handle on your debt is to consolidate it with a personal installment loan.
 Consolidation can help you organize multiple debts into a single loan, ideally one with a lower interest rate than you’re currently paying on your debts.
-Online lending networks, like those below, are an easy way to connect with multiple lenders to find the right fit.
+Online lending networks can offer an easy way to connect with multiple lenders to find the right fit.

 Any outstanding debt should get your immediate attention.
 If you can’t afford to catch up, a personal loan can help you pay off (or, in the case of a large debt, pay down) an outstanding debt and bring it current.
 You should also contact your creditor directly to see if you can work out an affordable payment plan.